Skip to main content

 GET /api/v1/admin/memory/config

 Returns the per-workspace memory configuration.
 Drives the retention sweep (versions_retention_days) and is the operator’s read surface for inspecting drift between “what’s stored on the row” and “what’s effective”.
-Required role: ADMIN or OWNER (manage permission)
+Required role: ADMIN or OWNER (manage permission) Request: no body.
+Response: the configuration object below.

 Response